Matt-Wilshaw/roots-and-shoots/TESTING.md

 ![Back to Home button was styled incorrectly on success.html](/testing-images/incorrect_btn_styling.jpg)

-- Custom button class added.
+- Custom button class added to Back to Home button that was used for the Subscribe buton.

 8. Arrows on index.html are hard to read